 Animal Life on the Isle of Man

 The Isle of Man is great for dog lovers, with hidden tracks in the middle of nowhere and well lit beaches bustling with life, you can get the best of both worlds.
-Dogs are allowed in a lot of pubs on the Isle of Man and more and more cafes and restaurants are allowing them too.
+Dogs are allowed in a lot of pubs in the Island and more and more cafes and restaurants are allowing them, too.

 The Isle of Man doesn't have many busy roads, making it a great place to have cats.
 The Island even has its own breed of cat - the 'Manx Cat' – a long legged, wiry breed without a tail!